erlonviana/gantt_construcao_casa/README.md

   section Fundação da casa
   Escavação :active, a6, after a5, 5d
-  Fundações de concreto :future, a7, after a6, 5d
+  Fundações de concreto :done, a7, after a6, 5d
-  Impermeabilização :future, a8, after a7, 5d
+  Impermeabilização :done, a8, after a7, 5d

   section Estruturação da casa
   Paredes :future, a9, after a8, 9d